v5ma/selfawarenetworks/README.md

 # Update August 16th 2022
+Please note that although I am claiming copyright, trademarks, and I am reserving all rights to my intellectual property that is presented here on github, I am also allowing people to download copies of my work for their own personal reading.
+It can be easier to read & search in Visual Studio Code for example, and you make fork the repos that you see here.

 Added a0282z:The Mission of The Self Aware Networks Institute https://github.com/v5ma/selfawarenetworks/blob/main/a0282z.md

 I moved the note on Cellular Oscillating Tomography: Bacteria to a0283z https://github.com/v5ma/selfawarenetworks/blob/main/a0283z.md

 # Update August 11th 2022
 Important changes to a0272z and a0053z that I feel confirm my past research.